 Add the garlic, chili powder, cumin, smoked paprika and oregano.
 Cook until fragrant while stirring constantly, about 1 minute.

-Add the chopped cilantro, stir to blend, and then mix in the vinegar, to taste.
+Add the chopped cilantro, stir to combine, and then mix in the vinegar, to taste.
 Add salt to taste, too—I added 1/4 teaspoon more at this point.
 Divide the mixture into individual bowls and serve with garnishes of your choice.
-This chili will keep well in the refrigerator for about 4 days (I haven’t tried, but I bet it would freeze well, too).
+This chili will keep well in the refrigerator for about 4 days or you can freeze it for longer-term storage.

 *Spice note: If you are sensitive to spice or using particularly potent spices (I hear that chili powder purchased outside of the U.S. can be very hot), you might want to scale back on the spice here.
 Start with half of the amounts listed and add more to taste.
 That said, I enjoy spicy food and found this chili to be well-balanced as written. **Canned tomatoes note: I recommend Muir Glen brand—they have the best flavor and their cans are BPA-free!